 The H2020-PDA “EnerSHIFT” project (Social Housing Innovative Financing Tender for Energy) aims to improve the energy performance of Social Housing buildings (over 3.000 dwellings) through retrofitting via innovative financing schemes.
-EnerSHIFT is to raise investments in Energy Efficiency for around 15 million € through private capitals (Third party financing), structural funds and resource synergies.
+EnerSHIFT is to raise investments in Energy Efficiency for around 15 million € through private capital (Third-party financing), structural funds and resource synergies.

 In addition, while ERDF funds needed a 30% co-financing, Social Housing Operators decided to further contribute, to be able to implement other needed renovations.
 The added value is therefore the definition of a solution with combines different sources of financing, public and private, for energy efficiency.

 The SHOs implemented several energy audits on the Social Housing building stock, aimed to identify those with the best investment/energy saving ratio to reach overall energy savings over 50%.
-In general, building that have been screened for the purpose have been constructed among 1970 – 1980 and are served both by centralized and autonomous thermal power plants.
-This provided, the energy saving target set for the EnerSHIFT initiative is even more impressive.
+In general, buildings that have been screened for the purpose have been constructed between 1970 – 1980 and are served both by centralized and autonomous thermal power plants.
+This provided, the energy-saving target set for the EnerSHIFT initiative is even more impressive.

 All energy efficiency projects aim to achieve a high percentage of energy savings (from 30% to 70%) and plan to intervene significantly on both the building envelope and the thermal plants (coats, roof and basement insulation, windows replacement, new thermal power plants, thermostatic valves…), in the view of a complete and deep refurbishment.
 The application of monitoring and control systems will verify the improvement of the buildings performance and the living comfort of housing on an analytical basis.
 Resources invested on their own by SHOs on the projects will be addressed to further innovative EE interventions and to structural/antiseismic building works, whose implementation would not have been possible without ESI funds providing for the overall financial sustainability of the operation.